 The story is consistent across the country.
-Although about 49,000 of the District of Columbia's working taxpayers received about \$83 million in EITC refunds, they lost an estimated \$5.8 million of that to tax preparation and high interest loans during the 2002 tax year.
-Nationally, the annual percentage rate (APR) on these Refund Anticipation Loans (RALs) is estimated to range from 70 to more than 700 percent.
-Commercial tax preparers and high interest RALs take money from the tax refunds of poor working families - money that could go toward providing basic needs.
+Although nearly two million of Texas' working taxpayers received about \$3.8 billion in EITC refunds, they lost an estimated \$251 million1 of that to tax preparation and high interest loans during the 2002 tax year.
+Nationally, the annual percentage rate (APR) on these Refund Anticipation Loans (RALs) is estimated to range from 70 to more than 700 percent.2 Commercial tax preparers and high interest RALs take money from the tax refunds of poor working families - money that could go toward providing basic needs.
 We can do better to ensure that working Americans are not losing valuable money to paid preparers and the purchase of RALs by: